Hong Kong court extends press gag in test case for freedoms

-HONG KONG, Nov 6 (Reuters) - A Hong Kong judge on Friday extended a press gag order in a case involving one of Asia’s top universities, renewing concerns about press freedom in the Chinese-controlled city in the wake of last year’s pro-democracy protests.
+HONG KONG (Reuters) - A Hong Kong judge on Friday extended a press gag order in a case involving one of Asia’s top universities, renewing concerns about press freedom in the Chinese-controlled city in the wake of last year’s pro-democracy protests.

 The injunction, initiated by the chairman of Hong Kong University’s governing council, bans media from reporting on the council’s closed-door meetings, after members voted in September not to promote a former law school dean, despite him having been the sole nominee for the post.